Tada-Project/tada/docs/index.md

 ```

 You can learn about Tada's checks and defaults by typing `tada -h` in your
-terminal window and then reviewing the following output.
+terminal window and then reviewing all the different checks Tada provides.

-## Quick Start Example

 ### Speed-Surprises